 Frances is a vocalist, actor, voice actor and audio producer.
 She has just published her production of The Chavman Chronicles written by Db Morgan available on Audible and is soon to release a new album with Project Sparrow.
 You can access her back catalogue of music with Tracing Arcs on Spotify, iTunes and Amazon.

-Also, look out for Frances as Shelly Bass in “MorrisMen” an urban revenge feature film shooting in October.
+Also, look out for Frances as Shelly Bass in “MorrisMen” an urban revenge feature film due for release in 2022.

 When not on stage, Judi teaches communication courses at Bucks County Community College and lives with her two Border Collies and “Border Cat” in New Hampshire.